 The move in India is also being seen as a replica of a business strategy that Amazon.com employed in the US.
 At the beginning of this month, Amazon reported that it was shutting down its exceeding 80 pop-up stores inside Whole Foods in the US malls subsequent to facing cycles of internal subpoenas with the concept.

-Likewise, Amazon proposes to execute a similar kind of a point of contact to meet the customers in-person and proffer them an opportunity to put their hands over the stuff before purchasing its devices.
-Before it was an entirely online and virtual tool to purchase the goods through Amazon.
+Likewise, Amazon proposes to execute a similar kind of the point of contact to meet the customers in-person and proffer them an opportunity to put their hands over the stuff before purchasing its devices.
+Before it was an entirely online and virtual tool to purchase goods through Amazon.

 “Whole Foods Market and Amazon will together continue innovating to provide customers with a great shopping experience, in-store offerings, and lower prices,” Amazon said in a press release today.

-The US-based Amazon.com has now affixed numbers of Whole Foods things to its AmazonFresh grocery distribution service and already there is a Whole Foods online business accommodation on Amazon’s website.
-It also draws a blueprint to install Amazon Lockers at Whole Foods neighbourhood places and will now blend its Prime membership plan for Whole Foods customers.
+The US-based Amazon.com has now affixed a number of Whole Foods things to its AmazonFresh grocery distribution service and already there is a Whole Foods online business accommodation on Amazon’s website.
+It also draws a blueprint to install Amazon Lockers at Whole Foods neighborhood places and will now blend its Prime membership plan for Whole Foods customers.